TheMysteriousStranger90/FileConversionLibrary/README.md

 ## **New Features in v1.5.0**

-- **Stream API**: Convert data directly from streams without temporary files
+- **Stream API**: Convert data directly from streams without temporary files (Currently In Testing Mode)
-- **In-Memory Conversion**: Work with data objects directly in memory
+- **In-Memory Conversion**: Work with data objects directly in memory (Currently In Testing Mode)
 - **Advanced Options**: Comprehensive configuration options for all formats
 - **Enhanced Performance**: Optimized for large datasets
 - **Type-Safe Configuration**: Strongly-typed options classes